-Each individual high school makes their own admission and scholarship decisions.
+Each individual high school makes its own admission and scholarship decisions.
 Please view our High School Guide (PDF) for information on high schools in Brooklyn and Queens.

-The Test for Admission into Catholic High Schools (TACHS) tests eighth grade students who are interested in attending Catholic high school the following year.
+The Test for Admission into Catholic High Schools (TACHS) tests eighth-grade students who are interested in attending Catholic high school the following year.
 TACHS is only for Grade 8 students and will be administered in November.
 Registration begins in August.
-Click here for additional information about TACHS or visit their website at tachsinfo.com.

 Choosing a Catholic High School

 Our 18 Catholic High Schools offer four years of rigorous college preparatory programs coupled with individualized attention and support to ensure that our students reach their full potential.
 We’re proud of that 100% of our high school seniors graduate, compared to the approximate 60% of New York City public school students, and 98% of our graduates go on to college.

 Our students have been accepted to the most competitive colleges in the country and have received approximately $350 million in scholarships.

 Because we believe in educating the whole person, our high schools offer dozens of outstanding cultural activities and competitive athletic teams, successful art and music programs, after-school clubs, and international travel, as well as challenging classes that include Honors, Advanced Placement, International Baccalaureate, and coursework at local colleges and universities.
 Find out more at catholichighschoolsbq.org.

 Our education and formation programs are based on religious beliefs and values, that enable students to grow in their understanding of themselves, their relationship with God, and their relationship with others.